pykour/pykour/README.md

 **Documentation**: https://pykour.com
 **Source Code**: https://github.com/pykour/pykour

-## This version is a beta version

-This version is for evaluation purposes only and is not recommended for production use.
-Please note the following points for the beta version:

-- Features may be incomplete.
-- Bugs and unexpected behavior may be present.
-- APIs and internal structures may change in future versions.

 ## Features

-Pykour is a web application framework for Python designed to quickly implement REST APIs.
+Pykour is a modern, fast, and easy to use REST framework for Python.
 It provides an interface very similar to Flask and FastAPI, allowing those familiar with these frameworks to learn it in a short period.

 - REST API Specialized: Pykour is a web application framework specifically designed for building REST API servers.
 - Fast: Pykour is engineered to operate at high speeds.
 - Easy: With an interface similar to Flask and FastAPI, Pykour is designed for quick use and learning.
   The documentation is also concise, enabling rapid reading.
 - Robust: Pykour is a highly robust and reliable framework, achieving high test coverage.
+- Support testing: Pykour provides a testing client to test your application.

 ## Requirements